RTL Logo

 Facade of the Viminale, headquarters of the Italian Ministry of the Interior, in Rome, responsible for issuing the circular that changes the rules on Italian citizenship.

-Italy's Interior Ministry published a circular on Wednesday, May 28, detailing the first operational instructions for the controversial new Law No. 74/2025.
-The law, which came into force on May 24, profoundly changes the criteria for recognizing Italian citizenship for people born outside the country.
+The Italian Ministry of the Interior published a circular on Wednesday, May 28th, detailing the initial operational instructions for the controversial new Law No. 74/2025.
+This law, which came into effect on May 24th, profoundly alters the criteria for recognizing Italian citizenship for people born outside the country.

 The main change is the suspension of automatic recognition of citizenship for those born abroad and who have another nationality.
 The measure also applies to cases that predate the new law, which, according to constitutional lawyers, may contradict current rules and raise legal questions.